muchweb/lesscap/README.md

 ![lesscap](https://raw.githubusercontent.com/muchweb/lesscap/master/logo.png)

-Add LESSHat mixins to your LESS.
+Add [LESSHat](http://lesshat.madebysource.com/) [mixins](https://github.com/madebysource/lesshat/blob/master/README.md#list-of-mixins) to your [LESS](http://lesscss.org/).
+Helpful if you are planning to convert your existing code to make use of LESSHat.
 Also known as the first CSS pre-preprocessor.

 ## Installation